 In regard to potential building damage, the German Standard DIN4150 suggests a limit of 10 mm/s peak particle velocity (ppv) within any normal building and the British Standard BS7385: Part 2 - 1993 sets a limit within buildings which depends upon the vibration frequency and varies from 7.5 mm/s ppv at 4 Hz to 25 mm/s ppv at 40 Hz and above.
 Given that the bulk of the vibration energy from construction of the new terminal would fall in the range 10-100 Hz, the EIS adopts an overall vibration limit to protect against building damage of 10 mm/s ppv.

-DIN4150 also sets a vibration limit of 3 mm/s (ppv) at the foundation of heritage buildings and sensitive structures and will be applied to sensitive residential receivers on this project.
+DIN4150 also sets a vibration limit of 3 mm/s (ppv) at the foundation of heritage buildings and sensitive structures.

 2.4 Noise Impact